Local Message-Passing for Discrete Graph Generation: Experiments

-\paragraph{Large Molecule and Conditional Generation} In order to verify GenGNN's effectiveness on practical applications, such as molecular design and property targeting.
-We further benchmark the GNN-variant of GenGNN versus the original GT backbone on the MOSES~\cite{polykovskiy2020molecular}, Guacamol~\cite{brown2019guacamol}, and TLS~\cite{madeira2024generative} datasets.
+\paragraph{Large Molecule and Conditional Generation} We verify GenGNN's effectiveness on the practical applications of larger-scale molecular design and conditional pathological diagnosis.
+GenGNN is benchmarked versus the original GT backbone on the: MOSES~\cite{polykovskiy2020molecular}, Guacamol~\cite{brown2019guacamol}, QM9(H)~\cite{wu2018moleculenet}, and Tertiary Lympoid Structure (TLS)~\cite{madeira2024generative} datasets.
 GNN and GT were grid-search tuned across identical hyperparameter configurations and selected for the best-validation Validity score.

-Results within Table~\ref{tab:defog_molecular} demonstrate GenGNN's ability to handle conditional generation, properly disambiguating the high TLS content labels from low TLS content labels while also generating the valid planar structure required.
+GenGNN's use of pooling allows conditional generation under classifier-free guidance~\cite{ho2022classifier}.
+TLS results within Table~\ref{tab:defog_molecular} demonstrate GenGNN's ability to handle conditional generation.
+As shown with a V.U.N score of 93.5\%, GenGNN's local message-passing disambiguates high TLS content labels from low TLS content labels, all while generating valid planar structure.
+Furthermore, GenGNN achieves 91.9\% Validity on MOSES and GuacaMol.
+This is notable given that GenGNN only requires 72 hours to train on MOSES or GuacaMol.
+Our tests with the original GT backbone required nearly a week to fully-converge on either dataset~\cite{qin2024defog}.

-While operating under classifier-free guidance~\cite{ho2022classifier}, GenGNN required 128 hidden dimensions vs GT's 64 hidden dimensions for $y$ embedding inputs in order to reach the current validation performance.
-Furthermore, GenGNN achieves 0.43\% and 1.2\% higher Validity on MOSES and GuacaMol.
-We attribute this difference in performance to our 48-hour time limit on training, where the original GT backbone required nearly a week to converge on Guacamol and 46 hours to converge on MOSES~\cite{qin2024defog}.
 This training speed-up signals GenGNN as a practical alternative with fast training times to reach reliable performance.

-\paragraph{Comparison with Vanilla GNNs} We also compare GenGNN with vanilla GNNs that don't include any of the enhancement discussed in Section~\ref{sec:GenGNN}.
-This includes GCN~\cite{kipf2016semi}, GIN~\cite{xu2018powerful}, and MPNN~\cite{gilmer2017neural}.
-The comparison is done on the QM9 and ZINC datasets for the DeFoG generative model.
-We observe a sharp decrease in performance, showing that vanilla GNNs are not enough, and an enhanced design of GenGNN is necessary to boost the performance of standard GNNs.